 * A leading “queer theorist” and a professor of English at the City University of New York

-- Her courses explore “identity-based political activism”
+* Her courses explored “identity-based political activism”

-- Believes that literary texts are little more than embodiments of radical political causes
+* Believed that literary texts are little more than embodiments of radical political causes

-Sedgwick defends her academic campaign on behalf of queer theory as a necessary response to what is, to her mind, a reactionary American culture that harbors a murderous antipathy toward homosexuals.
+Sedgwick defended her academic campaign on behalf of queer theory as a necessary response to what is, to her mind, a reactionary American culture that harbors a murderous antipathy toward homosexuals.
 “Seemingly, this society wants its children to know nothing; wants its queer children to conform or (and this is not a figure of speech) die; and wants not to know that it is getting what it wants,” Sedgwick claimed in her 1993 book Tendencies.

-Other courses taught by Sedgwick seek to confine literary achievements—and even entire literary eras—in a rigidly ideological harness.
+Other courses taught by Sedgwick sought to confine literary achievements—and even entire literary eras—in a rigidly ideological harness.
 In the spring of 2002, for instance, Sedgwick presided over a seminar titled “Victorian Textures.”
 After readings in Victorian fiction, prose, and poetry, students were expected to gain some insight into the “material world of the Victorians.”
 But they were to resist any attempt to engage with the works on their own terms; rather, they were to understand, in effect, that Victorian authors were political activists, each pursuing an ideological agenda aimed at gaining “theoretical leverage on issues of history.”
 In Sedgwick’s explanation, the authors’ works became tools for gaining, inter alia, “class,” “imperial relations,” “spirituality,” and “gender and sexuality.”

-Sedgwick’s interest in portraying the Victorian-era writings as mere vessels of radical theories has been a recurring theme throughout her career.
+Sedgwick’s interest in portraying the Victorian-era writings as mere vessels of radical theories had been a recurring theme throughout her career.
 For instance, in 1989 Sedgwick, then the Newman Ivey White Professor of English at Duke University, taught a graduate course called “Gender, Sexuality, and Power in Victorian Fiction.”
 Topping the list of issues discussed in the course were “female and male homosocial, homosexual, homophobic, and cross-gender relations.”

 Sedgwick’s determined efforts to write queer theory into the Victorian era also find their expression in her 1985 work, Between Men: English Literature and Male Homosexual Desire.
 Among the claims advanced in the book is Sedgwick’s belief that the aristocratic men who populated 19th-century England were drawn to a “homosexual role and culture.”
 Moreover, the book argues that this “constituted a genuine subculture, facilitated in the face of an ideologically hostile dominant culture.”

-Sedgwick’s influence over young academics has been considerable.
+Sedgwick’s influence over young academics was considerable.
 Aroused by Sedgwick’s controversial certitudes about the broadly homophobic and progress-averse nature of American society — a central theme of her 1990 Epistemology of the Closet, a book much prized by academic queer theorists — the disciples of the “queen of queer theory” have wreaked observable havoc on the field of literary studies.
 Hostile to the enduring literary themes of canonical works, they instead engage in “queering” literary texts, seeing in a given work little more than the sexual repression and homophobia that supposedly informed its creation.